-If you have already visited the big-ticket items – Perhaps you have already visited places like the Tower of London and View from The Shard.
-Or maybe you are not that keen about the city’s hop-on-hop-off bus or river cruise?
+If you have already visited the big-ticket items – Perhaps you have already visited places like the Tower of London and Westminster Abbey.
+Or maybe you are not that keen on the city’s hop-on-hop-off bus or river cruise?
 These more expensive London Explorer Pass attractions generate the biggest savings.

 If you want to see as much of London as possible over a short period of time – If intensive sightseeing is for you, then the Go City® London Pass may be a better deal for you.
 The more sights you visit, the more money you will save.

 If you are on a budget – In an expensive city like London, it can be challenging to stretch the travel budget to the paid-for attractions.
 Fortunately, London has a clutch of excellent free museums, parks and gardens.

 Tips for Getting the Most Out of Your London Explorer Pass

 To get the most bang for your buck, use the London Explorer Pass to visit the more expensive places like the Tower of London.